The symptoms of bone cancer will vary, depending on the size of the cancer and where it is in the body.

-You might have an area that is painful or tender.
-It might be painful when you are resting.
-The pain is often worse when you are in bed at night.
+You might have pain or tenderness most of the time, even when you're resting.
+The pain is often worse in bed at night.

-You could have pain that travels along a nerve giving you pain in a different part of your body to where the tumour is.
+You could have pain that is felt in a different part of the body from where the tumour is.
 This is called referred pain.

 Problems moving around

-You might feel it is more difficult for you to move around.
-You might be walking with a limp.
+It might be more difficult to move around, or you might walk with a limp.